xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \paragraph &lt;paragraph-name&gt; (paragraph title) {#cmdparagraph}

-<p>Creates a named paragraph with name &lt;paragraph-name&gt;.
-The title of the paragraph should be specified as the second argument of the <span class="doxyComputerOutput">\paragraph</span> command.</p>
+Creates a named paragraph with name &lt;paragraph-name&gt;.
+The title of the paragraph should be specified as the second argument of the <span class="doxyComputerOutput">\paragraph</span> command.

 :::warning
-<p>This command only works inside a subsubsection of a related page documentation block and <em>not</em> in other documentation blocks!</p>
+This command only works inside a subsubsection of a related page documentation block and <em>not</em> in other documentation blocks!
 :::